Center for Asian Studies

 HIST 1308Introduction to Middle Eastern History3

-HIST 1438Introduction to Korean History3
+HIST 1438Episodes in Korean History3

 HIST 1528Introduction to South Asian History since 17573